 A single word isn’t much of a blog post, so let me give you the longer version.
 Skinner auctions are public auctions.
 Absolutely anybody who loves art or antiques is welcome to attend.
 The previews are a time for potential bidders to come into the gallery and view lots first-hand; to examine the condition of a Wayne Thiebaud woodcut, or the construction of a card table or to feel the heft of a piece of Wedgwood.… Read More

 Photorealism arose in the 1960’s in part as a counterpoint to the Abstract Expressionist movement.
 The rejection of all representation by Abstract Expressionist artists of the 1940’s was meant to allow the viewer to focus purely on emotion and expression without the need for a deep cultural knowledge.
-It was intended to remove elitism from art.… Read More
+It was intended to remove elitism from art.
+Ironically, the very lack of subject matter, rather than being democratizing, confounded many viewers.… Read More

 Professor Douglas Wheeler of the Department of History at the University of New Hampshire described his colleague Professor Marion James as “a true adventurer in the classic sense” when paying tribute to her at a memorial service last year.
 Born April 3, 1918 in Durham, New Hampshire, Marion James rose to the position of Chair of the Department of History, and was noted as an advocate of broadening the classes offered at the University to include world history.… Read More